This is our review of the best head torch for dog walking in 2022

 We think it’s beneficial that the casing lights up separately from the LEDs, making the wearer easily visible at night, even when the lamp is off.

-When an outdoorsy product has the stamp of approval from the Duke of Edinburgh Award, you know that something is working!
+When an outdoorsy product has the stamp of approval from the Duke of Edinburgh Award, you know something is working!

 We found the fully adjustable and (surprisingly comfortable) double straps on this head torch to be fantastic at keeping the beam firmly in place, great for the more adventurous walkers out there.